What is Fourth-Party Risk vs. Third-Party Risk?

 • What’s the best way to communicate program performance and assure stakeholders that fourth-party risk is under control?

-1. Identify fourth-party connections:
+1. Identify and visualize fourth-party connections:

 Bitsight automatically identifies vendor connections with other organizations and offers dashboard views into potentially risky fourth parties based on their security ratings.